Psychology 200 - Research Methods for Psychology » Fall 2022 » Module 1 Quiz

 RESEARCH STUDY 3.4: Dr. Kang, a cognitive psychologist, conducts an experiment examining the effect of emotion on memory.
 He provides lists of 15 words to two groups of participants at his university.
 He puts the names of all the participants in a hat.
 The first 20 names he assigns to Group A and the last 20 he assigns to Group B. Group A is given a list of words that are very emotional in content (e.g., passion, murder).
 Group B is given a list of words that are neutral in content (e.g., houseplant, desk).
 He then measures how many words each group is able to remember after being distracted for 5 minutes by watching a video about the history of the university.
 He finds that Group A remembers 15% more words than Group B. Which of the following is the dependent variable in Dr. Kang’s study?

-the number of words on the list
+A. the number of words on the list

-the length of the distractor task
+B. the length of the distractor task

-the number of words remembered
+C. the content of the words

-the content of the words
+D. the number of words remembered

 Question #31